-If you’re like most companies, you realized in 2020 that annual marketing budget planning doesn’t work anymore.
+If you’re like most companies, you realized that annual marketing budget planning doesn’t work anymore.

 Annual budgets aren’t flexible enough to keep up with your audience’s dynamic behavior.